Herbert Read: Early work

 Read's first volume of poetry was Songs of Chaos, self-published in 1915.
 His second collection, published in 1919, was called Naked Warriors, and drew on his experiences fighting in the trenches of the First World War.
 His work, which shows the influence of Imagism and the Metaphysical poets, was mainly in free verse.
 His Collected Poems appeared in 1946.
 As a critic of literature, Read mainly concerned himself with the English Romantic poets (for example, The True Voice of Feeling: Studies in English Romantic Poetry, 1953) but was also a close observer of imagism.
 He published a novel, The Green Child.
 He contributed to the Criterion (1922–39) and he was for many years a regular art critic for The Listener.

 While W. B. Yeats chose many poets of the Great War generation for The Oxford Book of Modern Verse (1936), Read arguably stood out among his peers by virtue of the 17-page excerpt (nearly half of the entire work) of his The End of a War (Faber & Faber, 1933).

 Read was also interested in the art of writing.
-He cared deeply about style and structure and summarized his views in English Prose Style (1928), a primer on, and a philosophy of, good writing.
+He cared deeply about style and structure and summarised his views in English Prose Style (1928), a primer on, and a philosophy of, good writing.
 The book is considered one of the best on the foundations of the English language, and how those foundations can be and have been used to write English with elegance and distinction.

 Art criticism

 Read was a champion of modern British artists such as Paul Nash, Ben Nicholson, Henry Moore and Barbara Hepworth.
 He became associated with Nash's contemporary arts group Unit One.
 Read was professor of fine arts at the University of Edinburgh (1931–33) and editor of The Burlington Magazine (1933–38).
 He was one of the organisers of the London International Surrealist Exhibition in 1936 and editor of the book Surrealism, published in 1936, which included contributions from André Breton, Hugh Sykes Davies, Paul Éluard, and Georges Hugnet.
 He also served as a trustee of the Tate Gallery and as a curator at the Victoria & Albert Museum (1922–31), as well as co-founding the Institute of Contemporary Arts with Roland Penrose in 1947.
-He was one of the earliest English writers to take notice of existentialism, and was strongly influenced by proto-existentialist thinker Max Stirner.
+He was one of the earliest English writers to take notice of existentialism, and was strongly influenced by proto-existentialist thinker Max Stirner, one of the forerunners of nihilism, psychoanalytic theory, postmodernism, individualist anarchism, and egoism.

 From 1953 to 1954 Read served as the Norton Professor at Harvard University.
 In that final year, he gave the A. W. Mellon Lectures in the Fine Arts at the National Gallery of Art.
 For the academic year 1964–65 and again in 1965, he was a Fellow on the faculty at the Center for Advanced Studies of Wesleyan University.